klaxxon/pycrate/README.md

 Adding GoGenerate to generate Go code.
+Work in progress.....

 What is pycrate